adobe/spectrum-web-components/packages/overlay/overlay-trigger.md

 ### "Hover" content only

-Hover content can be customized via the `placement` attribute, however it not allowing secondary interactions the `type` attribute will not further customize its delivery.
+Hover content can be customized via the `placement` attribute.
+However, it not allowing secondary interactions the `type` attribute will not further customize its delivery.

 ```html
 <overlay-trigger placement="right">